Wondering whether to explore London or Paris?

-London and Paris are both famous for their stunning landmarks, countless museums and art collections, as well as high-level cuisine and eateries.
+London and Paris are both famous for their stunning landmarks, countless museums, and art collections, as well as high-end cuisine and eateries.
 In addition, both cities sit on mighty rivers and will enchant you with numerous options for river cruises.

 The two metropolises are almost equal in size, and both provide you with a variety of attractions you can’t explore in most other capitals.

-However, the two capitals offer different adventures for travelers seeking to experience two of Europe’s most popular cities.
+However, the two cities offer different adventures for travelers seeking to experience two of Europe’s most popular destinations.

 Below, you’ll find a breakdown of the most interesting things to do in each city, as well as the ins and outs of visiting them.

 London vs. Paris: The Case for London